Youth Engagement through Entrepreneurship

 Youth as Investors — Whether they are assigning enormous amounts of capital or distributing microloans, engaging youth as investors can build new energy, security, wisdom and trust within a community and throughout industries, including social service agencies.

-Tools for Youth Engagement through Entrepreneurship
+Tools for Youth + Social Change through Entrepreneurship

 Education — One of the most powerful tools for engaging young people as entrepreneurs is education and learning.
 Whether happening through mentorships, schools, family relations or the local library, young people can learn how to start businesses, operate in the economic, expand their wealth and build their mindsets in order to become and maintain entrepreneurship in their lives.